Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## Overview

 This page provides an overview of the RPC methods specific to the Reactive Network's Geth version, essential for interacting with nodes and ReactVMs within the Reactive Network (RNK).
-These methods enable transaction retrieval, log access, callback information, and more.
-Below, you will find a detailed description of each method, including its parameters, usage examples, and responses.
+These methods enable transaction retrieval, log access, callback information, etc. Below, you will find a detailed description of each method, including its parameters, cURLs, and responses.

 ## rnk_getTransactionByHash

 Returns the details of a transaction for the specified ReactVM ID and transaction hash.

-### Parameters
+#### Parameters

 1. **rvmId**: `DATA`, 20 Bytes — The ReactVM ID associated with the transaction.
 2. **txHash**: `DATA`, 32 Bytes — The hash of the transaction to retrieve.

-### cURL
+#### cURL

 ```bash
 curl --location 'https://kopli-rpc.rnk.dev/' \